UKCloud/documentation/articles/other/other-ref-knowledge-guidelines.md

 - `Service Scopes`

 > [!NOTE]
-> For UKCloud for Microsoft Azure articles, the `toc_rootlink` is either `Users` for articles intended for tenants or `Operators` for articles intended for service providers.
+> For UKCloud for Microsoft Azure articles, the rootlink is either `Users` for articles intended for tenants or `Operators` for articles intended for service providers.

-### `toc_sub1`, `toc_sub2`, etc
+### Sub1, Sub2, etc

-The `toc_sub1` metadata tag enables you to categorise articles within the root level to group them into related articles.
+The sub1 metadata tag enables you to categorise articles within the root level to group them into related articles.
 This is useful if the product has lots of articles of the same type.

 > [!NOTE]
-> For UKCloud for Microsoft Azure articles, `toc_sub1` should be the article type as listed in [toc_rootlink](#toc-rootlink).
+> For UKCloud for Microsoft Azure articles, sub1 should be the article type as listed in [Rootlink](#rootlink).

-You can use `toc-sub2`, `toc-sub3` and so on to further categorise articles, but it is not recommended to go too many levels deep.
+You can use sub2, sub3 and so on to further categorise articles, but it is not recommended to go too many levels deep.

-### `toc_title`
+### TOC Title

 This is the title of the article as it will appear in the product topic list.
-Due to the restricted width of the topic list, the `toc_title` should not be too long, so consider shortening the full title if appropriate.
+Due to the restricted width of the topic list, the TOC title should not be too long, so consider shortening the full title if appropriate.
 For How To Guides, remove the initial How to and start with the verb.
-For example, for the topic *How to create a virtual machine from the Azure Marketplace*, you could set the `toc_title` to `Create a virtual machine`.
+For example, for the topic *How to create a virtual machine from the Azure Marketplace*, you could set the TOC title to `Create a virtual machine`.

-### `toc_fullpath`
+### Full path

-This is the full path of the article within the product topic list, in the format:
+This is the full path of the article within the product topic list.

-`toc_rootlink/toc_sub1/toc_sub2/toc_sub3/toc_sub4/filename.md`

-Leave out any metadata tags that do not have values.
 For example:

 `Getting Started/vmw-gs.md`
 `How To/vmw-how-create-vapp.md`
 `Users/Getting Started/azs-gs.md`

-### `toc_mdlink`
+### Markdown file link

 This is the file name of the article.
 This must exactly match the file name and include the `.md` extension.